GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 “Not many wise men after the flesh, not many mighty, not many noble, are called:

-“But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” (1 Cor.
-1:26–27).
+“But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” ([[1 Corinthians 1.26|1 Cor.
+1:26–27]][[1 Corinthians 1.27|]]).

 This sacred event, witnessed by those few, had been preceded by marvelous spiritual manifestations.